 all mail to

-junk emails that is addressed to some random inbox on my domain, and there are
+e-mails that is addressed to some random inbox on my domain, and there are such

-special mailboxes (my main one, the one I use in git) and then a special prefix
+special mailboxes (my main one and the one I use in git) and then a special

-that I use for these service addresses.
-I could then block everything that is
+prefix that I use for these service addresses.
+I could then block everything

 In the mail client one cannot simply reply to these mails, the sending address will always be the main one of your account.
 In some programs one can add additional identities, but this is a tad more work.
 This means that I cannot just click reply for some services unless I have the proper sending address set up.

 store.example right away, I would use something like

 email@example.com as my mail address.
 But when using the broker